Working From Home

-Tips and tactics for managing your employees, and your own, mental health
+Tips and tactics for managing mental health while adjusting to remote work.

-NAMI understands the importance of addressing mental health concerns for employees and ourselves, including during work-from-home situations.
-These are some suggestions for integrating mental health considerations that may be helpful in these circumstances
+It is important to address mental health concerns for employees and ourselves, including during remote or work-from-home situations.
+These are some suggestions for integrating mental health considerations that may be helpful in these circumstances.

 Mirror the Office